 Additional executions of unbuilt Wright designs are underway in Buffalo.
 James and Mary Ann Sandoro of the Buffalo Transportation-Pierce Arrow Museum are constructing Wright’s Tydol gas station, originally designed for Buffalo in the 1920s, on Michigan Avenue.
 Fundraising is underway to put up Wright’s ca. 1905 Yahara boathouse, originally designed for Madison, WI, on the Niagara River near Porter Avenue.

-Some scholars argue that these new constructions cannot be considered genuine Wright creations because the architect is not present to make the many major and minor adjustments necessary to transform two-dimensional intentions into three-dimensional structures.
-New sites, new building codes, and new construction materials and techniques present challenges to authenticity.
-So let's concede the point, call these projects Re-Wrights, and lead the world in posthumous Re-Wrighting.
+Some scholars argue that these new constructions should not be considered genuine Wright creations because the architect is not present to make the many major and minor adjustments necessary to transform two-dimensional intentions into three-dimensional structures.
+New sites, new building codes, new construction materials, and new techniques present challenges to authenticity.
+So let’s concede the point, call these projects Re-Wrights, and lead the world in posthumous Re-Wrighting.